-Also, because the IUD lasts between five and ten years, it is also extremely cost-effective.
+Also, because the IUD lasts 5-10 years, it is also extremely cost-effective.
 The greatest cost is having it put in initially, but after that there are no other expenses.

 Another benefit is that, unlike when using the pill, you do not need to remember to take something every day.

 There may be some mild cramping at the time of insertion.
 After the insertion, all a woman has to do is check that she can feel the threads at the end of the cervix once a month after each menstrual cycle.
 Rarely, the IUD might come out with menstrual blood or float higher into the uterus, so checking the strings makes sure it is still in the right place.
 Side effects with the copper IUD can include increased cramping and bleeding but the new progesterone-releasing IUD usually eliminates that side effect.

 Remember that using and IUD doesn't protect you or your partner from sexually transmitted diseases.
 To do that you need to use a male latex condom every time you have oral, vaginal, or anal intercourse.